 On an East Coast island, full of tall pine moaning with sea gusts, Delilah moves into a cottage by the shore.
-The neighbours gossip as they watch her clean, black hair tied back in a white rubber band.
-They don’t like it when she plants a garden out front – orange red carpinus caroliniana and silvery blue hosta.
+The neighbours gossip as they watch her cleaning, black hair tied back in a white rubber band.
+They don’t like it when she plants a garden out front – orange-red Carpinus caroliniana and silvery-blue hosta.
 Very unusual, they whisper.

 Across the driveway lives a man who never goes out.
 Delilah knows he’s watching her too and she likes the look of him, but perhaps life is too complicated already…